-48. The above graph shows the new housing starts (i.e. number of homes that have started but not yet fully built) in comparision to net completions over the years.
-2022/23 saw the highest housing starts (824 plots) compared to previous years which indicates an increase in dwelling completions to come forward in future years.
+47. The above graph shows the new housing starts (i.e. number of homes that have started but not yet fully built) in comparison to net completions over the years.
+2022/23 saw the highest housing starts (824 plots), which has decreased slightly to 625 starts in 2023/24.

-49. The above analysis shows there is a large number of unimplemented planning permissions and those that are currently under construction awaiting to be completed.
+48. The above analysis shows there is a large number of unimplemented planning permissions and those that are currently under construction awaiting to be completed.